V model (Forsberg & Mooz, 1991)

 - but tests are still important!

-- what I to do is to turn experiments into tests
+- what I do is to turn experiments into tests

 experiment-driven testing